AGENTS.md: The Configuration That Can Break Your Agent

 If you use /init in Claude Code (generates CLAUDE.md) or equivalent commands in other tools, you’re sabotaging performance.
 Data shows it reduces success and increases costs with no benefit.

-How to detect: If your AGENTS.md has extensive file listings or documentation that duplicates existing READMEs.
+How to detect it: If your AGENTS.md has extensive file listings or documentation that duplicates existing READMEs.

-How to fix: Complete rewrite, focusing on the 3-5 things the agent really can’t infer.
+How to fix it: Completely rewrite it, focusing on the 3-5 things the agent really can’t infer.

-Putting style rules in AGENTS.md is sending an LLM to do a linter’s job.
+Putting style rules in AGENTS.md is sending an LLM to do linter work.

-How to detect: Instructions like “use single quotes”, “don’t use var”, “prefer arrow functions”.
+How to detect it: Instructions like “use single quotes”, “don’t use var”, “prefer arrow functions”.

-How to fix: Configure Biome/ESLint and remove all style rules from AGENTS.md.
+How to fix it: Configure Biome/ESLint and remove all style rules from AGENTS.md.

-If your AGENTS.md says “use npm” but your package.json has bun lockfiles, it creates confusion.
+If your AGENTS.md says “use npm” but your package.json has bun lockfiles, you create confusion.

-How to detect: Verify commands in AGENTS.md match tools in package.json/composer.json/requirements.txt.
+How to detect it: Verify that commands in AGENTS.md match tools in package.json/composer.json/requirements.txt.

 The bloated context file